visit this unique

 Today the site is owned by The Lower Grand River Land Trust Inc., a non-government, not-for-profit volunteer based organization.
 Our purpose is to conserve the cultural and natural landscapes for the enjoyment of our visitors.
 The mansion overlooks the Canadian Heritage Grand River which played a significant role in the early history of the area and development of the Ruthven site.
 An example would be the former industrial town of Indiana which was established in the mid-nineteenth century and is where David Thompson built his businesses and initially lived.
 A significant portion of Ruthven Park is also part of the North Cayuga Slough Forest, a provincially significant Area of Natural and Scientific Interest (ANSI) as well as an Environmentally Sensitive Area.

-The Gate House: (office) is open Monday to Friday 9 to 5, closed holidays.
+The Gate House: (office) is open Monday to Friday 9 to 5.

-The Mansion: will be open for special events (watch the website) and for Christmas programs.
+The Mansion: will be open for special events (watch the website).

 Mansion tours can be booked for groups of over 15 or more at other times, call to book and for more information.